Jaz-singh/ELK-Project/README.md

 The playbook implements the following tasks:
 - Create a New VM ("ELK-VM") Keep note of the Private IP (10.1.0.4) and the Public IP; you will need the Private IP to SSH into the VM and the Public IP to connect to the Kibana Portal (HTTP Site) to view all Metrics/Syslogs
 - Download and configure the "elk-docker" container " in the hosts.
-You will need to add a new security group [elkservers] and the Private IP (10.1.0.4) to the group.
+You will need to add a new security group [ELKvNet] and the Private IP (10.1.0.4) to the group.
 Then you need to create a new ansible-playbook (elk-install) that will download, install, configures the "ELK-VM" to map the following ports [5601,9200,5044], and starts the container
 - Launch and expose the container "After installing and starting the new container.
 You can verify that the container is up and running by SSHing into the container from your JumpBox
 - Create new Inbound Security Rules to allow Ports: 5601, 9200, 5044 "The Inbound Security Rules should allow access from your Personal Network"
 - Open a new browser and type in the (http://[your.VM.IP]:5601/app/kibana) to access the Kibana Portal Site